yanx27/Pointnet_Pointnet2_pytorch/README.md

 (3) Organized all models into `./models` files for easy using.

 ## Install
-The latest codes are tested on CUDA10.1, PyTorch 1.6 and Python 3.7:
+The latest codes are tested on Ubuntu 16.04, CUDA10.1, PyTorch 1.6 and Python 3.7:
 ```shell
 conda install pytorch==1.6.0 cudatoolkit=10.1 -c pytorch
 ```